nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list applicants.
-2. HMHero shows a list of applicants.
-3. User enters the command to view interview dates and times of all `SHORTLISTED` applicants.
+1. User enters the command to view interview dates and times of all `SHORTLISTED` applicants.
-4. HMHero shows the interview date and times of all `SHORTLISTED` applicants, sorted from earliest to latest.
+2. HMHero shows the interview date and times of all `SHORTLISTED` applicants, sorted from earliest to latest.

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 HMHero detects that the command entered is of invalid formatting.
-    * 3a1.
+    * 1a1.
 HMHero shows an error message

       Use case resumes at step 3.